MetPX/sarracenia/docs/Reference/sr3.1.rst

    SOURCE   - the amqp user that injected data (taken from the message.)
    BD       - the base directory
-   BUP      - the path component of the baseUrl (aka base url path) BUPL     - the last element of the baseUrl path.
-   PBD      - the post base dir
+   BUP      - the path component of the baseUrl (or: baseUrlPath) BUPL     - the last element of the baseUrl path. (or: baseUrlPathLast) PBD      - the post base dir
    YYYYMMDD - the current daily timestamp.
    HH       - the current hourly timestamp.